- Covering the costs of cancer treatment

 There have always been people who look to profit from the needs and hardships of others.
 Now they’re exploiting health care reform in many different ways.
 They may advertise on hand-lettered signs, post ads on Internet sites, or go door-to-door.
 They may be completely fly-by-night or they may have a legitimate-sounding 800 number.
 But there are 3 basic approaches:

-One is by offering a stripped-down insurance policy that doesn’t cover major illness.
+A common tactic is to offer a stripped-down insurance policy that doesn’t meet the law’s requirements for covering major illness.
 These policies are cheap because they make you pay for most of your own care.
 By the time you find out you have a serious illness it may be too late to get real coverage.

 Another way is to offer a medical discount card that gives you minor discounts but leaves the big payments up to you.
 Sellers might call this “coverage” or “protection,” but it’s neither.
 Discount cards can be helpful, but they don’t take the place of health insurance.